python3statement/pycon-2017/proposal.md

 version is being used.
 Breaking user's systems during an upgrade can only reinforce the feeling that "Python Packaging is broken" and the (inaccurate) impression that "Python 3 zealots are introducing incompatibilities only to disrupt the Python 2 ecosystem."
+In fact, developers who are interested in moving toward Python 3 care deeply about those who wish to still use Python 2 and are working hard to make it possible for the two ecosystems to live in harmony.

 2. The gotchas and old solutions
 --------------------------------

-We'll dive into various solutions that could be or have to be used (as of mid 2016) to release a Python 3 only package.
+We'll dive into various solutions that were available as of mid 2016 if you wished to release a Python 3 only package.
 While it is possible to tag wheels as being Python 3 only, a Python 2 installation with pip `<9.0` will consider the latest `.tar.gz` of a package as the "most recent version".
 It will treat it as compatible with Python 2, thereby breaking users' systems after they upgrade